 You are frustrated, confused, and feeling fearful that you won't be able to pay your regular bills, let alone your medical treatment bills.
 But, you don't want to try and call an attorney because you think that you cannot afford one; or you think that you can handle this on your own.

 Now that these myths have been debunked: here it what you should do if you have a workers' compensation claim.
-Give us a call at 202-393-3320 to speak with an intake specialist today for no cost and no obligation.
-Don't wait too long before you contact us about your case: it's far easier to manage a case from the outset, before mistakes are made, than it is to get a case back on track.
+Give us a call at 202-393-3320 to speak with a real person who understands workers compensation in DC today for no cost and no obligation.
+Don't wait too long before you contact us about your case: it's far easier to manage a case from the beginning, before mistakes are made, than it is to get a case back on track.
 We can do both, but you and your family will be better off to have your case reviewed right away.

 Finally, order the premier book on DC workers' compensation: Protect Your Rights: The Ultimate Guide to DC Workers' Compensation.
 This is the book the insurance company does not want you to read.
 Our clients read this book so they can be educated about the process.
 So go ahead and order yours today by clicking here.